Skip to content

 • Available to FCC on request for inspection

+Keeping the records for the whole commercial life of the product is good practice.
 Retention includes all test reports, even those not submitted (intermediate tests, retests).
 In case of Permissive Change (modification), complete history must be maintained.

 Permissive Changes, modifications after certification